 - Both staff and the LRTG reviewed the 2024 Platform and did not see the need for any major policy additions or deletions for the 2025 update.
 Thus, only minor wording tweaks and consistency edits are included in issue areas. - The draft 2025 Legislative and Regulatory Platform incorporates regulatory issues in two ways. - First, it deletes references to "legislation and regulations" in Section B and replaces that phrase with "policy" or "policies" in order to cover both legislative and regulatory issues. - Second, it adds a new section (C) "Regulatory Requirements, Procedures and Issues".
 This new section includes basic information about the regulatory arena, how it is different from the legislative arena and how VCE participates in that process directly and through CalCCA.
 It also includes issues in which VCE may become engaged in 2025. - The draft Platform also includes minor wording changes and formatting/organizational changes to accommodate the inclusion of the new regulatory section.

 CONCLUSION

-Staff recommends that the CAC make a recommendation to the Board to adopt VCE's draft 2025 Legislative and Regulatory Platform.
+Staff recommends that the CAC recommend that the Board adopt the 2025 Legislative and Regulatory Platform.